ACT Testing (National and Residual)

 Defense Activity for Non-Traditional Education Support (DANTES) Testing

 DANTES Subject Standardized Tests (DSST) is a credit-by-exam program administered by the United States Department of Defense for military personnel on military installations.
 DSST exams represent 37 subjects in the following broad areas: applied technology, business, humanities, mathematics, physical science, and social sciences.
 Students must earn passing scores on the DSST exams to be awarded credit by Concord University.

 Graduate Record Examination (GRE) Testing

 The GRE subject tests gauge undergraduate achievement in eight specific fields of study: biochemistry, cell and molecular biology, chemistry, computer science, literature in English, mathematics, physics and psychology.
 The subject-based tests are used by some graduate schools to supplement undergraduate grades and are useful for identifying strengths and weaknesses in specific areas within a discipline.
 Some schools may require that a subject test be completed along with the general GRE.
 The tests are administered at Concord University in April, November and December.
 Concord University also offers services with test takers for disabilities.
 Fee waivers are available if eligibility requirements are met.
-For more information on the GRE subject based test, contact the Career Services Office or www.gre.org.
+For more information on the GRE subject based test, contact the Center for Academic and Career Development or www.gre.org.
 For information concerning the GRE general test, which is computer based, contact www.gre.org.